Press the play button above to listen this episode of the Kidpower “People Safety” Audio Lesson.

-Welcome to the People Safety Podcast from Kidpower, teaching advocacy, boundary setting, and other personal safety skills for building happier lives and stronger relationships!
+Welcome to the People Safety Audio Lesson from Kidpower, teaching advocacy, boundary setting, and other personal safety skills for building happier lives and stronger relationships!
 I’m Erika Leonard with another Kidpower People Safety Tip.

 So, what’s the difference between tattling and telling?
 Understanding the difference is a big part of being safe, because telling to get help with problems is important, but tattling is hurtful, and it makes problems bigger.